Michigan wine: Future prospects

 A warming trend in the climate of the Great Lakes region could increase Michigan vinifera productivity and lead to a higher profile for Michigan wines.
 However, Michigan vineyards, particularly vinifera vineyards, remain vulnerable to late spring and early fall cold snaps, such as the killing frost of March 2003, insufficient growing season heat to fully ripen the grapes, and rot or mildew originating from rainfall while the grapes are maturing.
-The Michigan Grape and Wine Industry Council has set a goal of 10000 acre of wine grape production and 3,000,000 cases of Michigan-produced wines annually by 2024, about 10 times current production.
 Consumption of Michigan wine has risen from 1.5% of all wine consumed in Michigan in 1997 to 5.2% in 2006, with the number of wineries rising from about 16 to 50 in the same period.
 Michigan liquor law revisions in 2005 affirmed the right of wineries to sell from their tasting rooms, ship wine directly to consumers, and sell directly to licensed retailers and restaurants, bypassing wholesale distributors.

+In 2004, the Michigan Grape and Wine Industry Council (which rebranded to the Michigan Craft Beverage Council in 2018) set a goal of 10000 acre of wine grape production and 3,000,000 cases of Michigan-produced wines annually by 2024, about 10 times current production.
+Only 1,500 acres were earmarked for wine grape production in 2004.
+In 2024, wine grape acreage in Michigan sat at 3,375 acres, more than double what it had been in 2004 but still short of the 10,000 acre goal.
+At the 2024 Dirt to Glass Conference, attendees and speakers reflected on reasons why the Michigan growers were short, and how to foster better collaboration amongst growers and those in the wine industry to increase wine grape specific growing land.